aakash047/ci-cd-workshop/README.md

 kubectl port-forward svc/flask-service 5001
 ```

-Open in the browser "http://localhost:5001/", on hitting the `/url3` we should see message 'Hello World'. try hitting the `/url1` and `/url2` routes to generate metrics for respective routes.
+Open in the browser "http://localhost:5001/"\
+On hitting the `/url3` we should see message 'Hello World'.\
+Try hitting the `/url1` and `/url2` routes to generate metrics for respective routes.

 8. Install Kafka locally